 Before our return to Inverness we take a detour to Strathpeffer to view the class I (6-8th century incised Pictish symbol stones) Eagle stone with its distinctive decorated horseshoe symbol above an eagle.

-Lastly, we drive up towards Knockfarrell for a short stop at the vitrified remains of a Pictish hillfort with its stunning views of the surrounding Highland landscape.
+Lastly, we drive up towards Knockfarrell for a stunning view of the surrounding Highland landscape from just below the summit of the vitrified remains of a Pictish hillfort.

 Visit Tarbat Discovery Centre instead of Elgin Cathedral (May to September)